goonerrafat/A2oj_Solutions/README.md

 # A2 Online Judge Solutions

-It'll contain solution to problems from different ladders of [a2oj](https://a2oj.com/ladders "Ladders") .
+This repository contains solution to problems from different ladders of [a2oj](https://a2oj.com/ladders "Ladders") .

 ---